riverlike14/githubPractice/README.md

 Personal repository

-This line is updated by branch 1
-This line is updated by branch 1
-This line is updated by branch 1
-This line is updated by branch 2
-This line is updated by branch 2
-This line is updated by branch 2
+This line is updated by er1